-I knew Phan Rang was the 366th APS for awhile, and before that it was a 1969-something Combat Support Group from Oct 1965 to early 1966, then became the 366th SPS.
+I knew Phan Rang was the 366th APS for awhile and before that it was a 1969-something Combat Support Group from Oct 1965 to early 1966, then became the 366th SPS.
 I was looking for my per diem voucher when I hitchhiked over there.
 I still have a copy somewhere which I sent to John Achelpohl who died last year [2011].
 We hitchhiked over there together.
 I was also looking for a copy of our original orders to Phù Cát from Phan Rang which I was hoping to find.

 Bob is probably right.
 To tell you the truth, Phan Rang was so primitive I don't think I ever saw a squadron sign or unit emblem.
 I never went to the orderly room which was just a tent, Guardmount was a drift down to the tent where the Panther Flight Commander assigned posts for that night, sundown to sunup on most of them.
 Bonner was a Lt when I saw him, which was rare.
 Those guys all worked days and I worked night except for convoy duty which I liked.
 When I saw your post, I thought it might be Nui Dat but I compared the photos and it was just not a lot of resemblance.
-When I was there, there was no road up Nui Dat Hill [in 1966] there was a faint trail which you humped up and made sure you got there before been driven into the ground and a sandbag bunker about where the K-9 sign is located if that is Nui Dat.
+When I was there, there was no road up Nui Dat Hill [in 1966] there was a faint trail which you humped up and made sure you got there before dark or it was serious ass busting time.
+Also, the perimeter road was not there, dirt, paved or otherwise.
+There was concertina wire.
+There were a couple of piss tubes which had been driven into the ground and a sandbag bunker about where the K-9 sign is located if that is Nui Dat.
 I never saw a K-9 kennel anywhere around Nui Dat.

 The 101st abutted our camp and they had tangle foot between us.
 I don't know if that was to keep us out or the VC out but a huge Bengal tiger came through there one night and a troop from the 101st killed it with a grenade.
 Close huh.
 If you can throw a grenade and get him, think about how fast he could be ripping your head off.
 They brought the tiger over to our camp the next morning.
 It was in the back of a weapons carrier with the head slumped up against the cab and the hind quarters slumped up on the tailgate.